serverfarmer/sf-router-manager/README.md

-`sf-router-manager` extension has been deprecated and republished as `sf-inspect-routers`.
+`sf-router-manager` extension has been deprecated and republished as `sm-inspect-routers`.